-LED Color Patterns Smoke / CO Events Voice Guide Power Up Power Up Multicolored Programming, Silencing & Pairing "[Location, example: "Hallway"] Location saved."
-Testing "The testing is complete."
-[Test Complete - interchanging to next test/Safe & Sound out of alarm mode] $\bigcirc$ Welcome Hello and welcome to your Onelink Safe & Sound.
-Download the Onelink Home App through the App Store or Google Play.
-The app will walk you through the process.
-White Power Indicator and Night Light N/A Pairing N/A Blue Testing "This is only a test.
-The alarm will sound and for your protection is very loud.
-The test will start in 5 seconds.
-54321."
-Green Power Indicator when Night Light is Off N/A Testing "Testing smoke" [beep beep!]
-"Testing carbon monoxide" [beep beep beep beep!]
-"Evacuate, evacuate, there's fire in the [Location]!"
-U "Highest carbon monoxide level was 0 PPM."
-Red Emergency "Evacuate!
+LED Color Patterns Smoke / CO Events Voice Guide Power Up Power Up and Welcome "First Alert welcomes you to your Onelink Smoke and Carbon Monoxide Alarm.
+The Onelink App will guide you through the simple setup process."
+Green Programming, Silencing & Pairing "[Location, example: "Hallway"] Location Programmed."
+Testing "The testing is complete.
+The test is done and you are protected."
+Emergency [voice complete] Blue Pairing Alarm will flash blue during pairing.
+Testing "Testing Smoke" [beep beep!]
+"Testing Carbon Monoxide" [beep beep beep!]
+"Evacuate, Evacuate, there's Fire in the [Location]!"
+"Testing Alarms The alarm will sound and for your protection is very loud.
+This may take a few seconds."
+Red "Highest carbon monoxide level was 0 PPM."
+Emergency "Evacuate!
 Evacuate!
-There is smoke [or carbon monoxide] in the [Location!]!"
+There is Smoke [or Carbon Monoxide] in the [Location!]!"
 "Highest carbon monoxide level was [Number] PPM."
-Malfunction "Error, please see users manual or contact customer service."
-Manunction "Alarm has reached its end of life.
-Replace your alarm."
-Yelow Low Battery N/A Main Alaun Color Datterns For When You Are J
+Yellow Malfunction "Detector error."
+Mairunction "Alarm has reached its End of Life.
+Replace Alarm in [Location]."
+Low Battery Information available via mobile app.
+White Power Indicator and Night Light N/A